-[Update: Fix in works] macOS Big Sur update is reportedly causing Bluetooth connectivity issues for some, but there’re few workarounds
+[Update: April 27] macOS Big Sur update is reportedly causing Bluetooth connectivity issues for some, but there’re few workarounds

 New updates are being added at the bottom of this story…